 What is the minimum age?

-Participants must be at least 14 years old to take part in The Midnight Walk, and all under 18’s must be accompanied by a participating adult who is responsible for their safety.
+Participants must be at least 16 years old to take part in the Cold Water Dip, and all participants under 18 must be accompanied by a participating adult who is responsible for their safety.
+Each adult can only be responsible for one under 18.

 Can I sign up on the day?